Donna Yates (EastEnders): Reception

 Following the news of Donna's departure, Matt Bagwell from HuffPost wrote "Another one bites the dust".Stephanie Chase from Digital Spy called Donna's departure "hasty" and noted how viewers bided a "not-so-fond farewell" to her, adding that some viewers did not have "much sympathy" on social media for her after what she did to Rainie.
 Chase believed that it was understandable that Robbie was upset at what she did.
 Chase also reported that some viewers expressed on social media that they were sad to see Donna depart.
 A writer from Entertainment Daily called Donna's departure a "heartbreaking twist" and reported how viewers were sad to see the character depart.
 Keeley Ryan from Her.ie also called Donna's exit "hasty" and reported how viewers were unimpressed and angry over her "low-key" exit, writing, "many believed Donna deserved a better storyline – and she didn't even get the famous duff duff duffs".
 Beth Allcock from OK! reported how viewers were disappointed with Donna's exit, with some criticising the fact that she left in the middle of the episode and thus did not get the "signature theme tune", the "famous" cliffhanger "doof doof".
 However, Allcock noted how Donna departed in EastEnders "traditional London Black Cab method".
 Kyle O'Sullivan from the Daily Mirror called Donna's departure a "devastating end" as she was "so close to finding happiness for the first time", in addition to being a "low key but surprising twist of events".

+Donna was considered to be one of the soap's "favourite personalities" by Emma Costello from RSVP Live.
 On the day of Donna's final episode, Sophie Dainty from Digital Spy released an article giving seven reasons as to why the character would be missed, which she attributed to Donna's one-liners, her "rebellious streak", her "no-nonsense attitude", her loyalty to the ones that she loves, her relationship with Robbie and her clashes with Kim and other characters.
 Dainty wrote that the soap would be a "quieter place" without Donna, and she noted how Donna would provide viewers with "some much-needed chuckles" with her dry humour amongst the "doom and gloom", even if it was not always intentionally, and how her "unpredictable nature" kept viewers gripped.